Terrace of the Parador de Carmona

 Ciudad Rodrigo

-The Parador de Ciudad Rodrigo in the Salamanca region is located by the river on an elevated point with the city at its feet.
+Next to the Águeda River and on an elevated point with the city at its feet, you will find the Parador de Ciudad Rodrigo (Salamanca).
 It is fascinating location from which you can take in the beauty of the town.
 If you decide to stay there, you will be sleeping in an iconic castle rebuilt by Enrique II of Castile, founder of the line of Queen Isabella.Strolling inside the castle will make you feel you are traveling back in time to the Middle Ages, with works of art such as a Flemish tapestry from the 17th-18th century and a copy of the painting “The Wedding at Cana”.
 And you can't miss the sunset from its gardens.In addition to visiting Ciudad Rodrigo and its beautiful palaces and cathedral, there are many activities in the area.
 You can explore the landscapes of the Las Batuecas-Sierra de Francia and Arribes del Duero Nature Reserves, follow the Camino de Hierro route along an old railway line, and admire the Siega Verde rock engravings.

 • Exterior of the Parador de Guadalupe